muhammad-ahsan/sentiment-sage/README.md

 # Sentiment Server

-A machine learning model based on nltk.
-A dockerized REST Api which encapsulates a machine learning model and serve as standalone sentiment predictio model when given a sentence.
+1. A dockerized REST API which encapsulates a machine learning model
+2. A machine learning model based on nltk.
+3. Serve as standalone sentiment prediction model
+4. Given a sentence, the model provides a sentiment score based on positivity, negativity and neutrality

 # Build Docker